 With the implementation of this structure, we are in accord with most evangelical churches (which usually vote on a budget annually), yet even better.
 Churches that vote on a budget usually have only a "yes-no" choice, limiting involvement in the process.
 Our procedure ensures the real issues of priorities are open to public discussion.
 We have even revisited certain priorities and funding based on feedback received from FST members at our retreats.

-Each January, we look forward to an upbeat time of establishing satisfying goals.
-With the Fiscal Support Team, we are confident all of us share the same burden and loyalty to the work of God in this church.
+Each February, we look forward to an upbeat time of establishing satisfying goals.
+With the Dwell Fiscal Support Team, we are confident all of us share the same burden and loyalty to the work of God in this church.
 It is exciting to spend a focused meeting time with scores of like-minded supporters, discussing the direction of the church and making a deep impact in lives for Jesus Christ.

 Join the FST now, or you may fill out one of the pledge cards or contact the accounting department at the office, indicating that your pledge will qualify for FST membership.
 Your membership on the team will allow you to vote on Strategic Initiatives to impact the budget for coming year.